• Skip to primary navigation

 • They are healthy, paleo, vegan and AIP compliant.

-Key ingredients and substitutions:
+Ingredients and substitutions:

-• Brussels sprouts - fresh Brussels sprouts are the star of this tasty recipe.
+• Brussels sprouts - fresh Brussels sprouts are the star of this recipe.
 I recommend using fresh, not frozen Brussels sprouts to make this healthy side dish.

-Step one:
+Step 1

-Chops the stems off of the Brussels sprouts, and cut them in half.
+First, preheat your oven to 400 degrees Fahrenheit and while the oven is preheating chop the stems off of the Brussels sprouts, and cut them in half.

-Step three:
+Step 2

 Add the chopped Brussels sprouts, and the remaining ingredients, except for the maple syrup, to a large bowl.

-Step four:
+Step 3

 Mix the ingredients well to coat the Brussels sprouts evenly.

-Step five:
+Step 4

 Line a baking sheet with parchment paper and spread the Brussels sprout mixture out evenly onto the baking sheet.
 Roast for 30-35 minutes, until the Brussels sprouts have the crispiness that you prefer.

-Step six:
+Step 5

 Add the maple syrup and mix everything well to coat it all evenly.
 Then serve and enjoy!